MBA Salary Guide: Starting Salaries & Highest Paying MBA Concentrations

 PayScale produces these reports using the website’s database of about 1.5 million university graduates who disclose data about themselves when they search for salary information.
 PayScale is a labor market database similar to other platforms, including Glassdoor, RelishCareers, and TransparentCareer.

 The PayScale data does present some limitations.
 For one, PayScale needs a controlled vocabulary that better differentiates among concentration names.
-For example, the term “finance” or “financial” repeats in four concentration names and “marketing” repeats in three.
-It is difficult to understand the precise differences in how these overlapping names represent actual fields of concentration at different schools.
+For example, the term “finance” or “financial” repeats in four concentration names, and, “marketing” repeats in three.
+As a result, it is difficult to understand the distinct differences in how these overlapping names represent actual concentration fields at different schools.

 Furthermore, these self-reported pay statistics only consider annual salaries.
-However, bonuses account for significant income sources in management consulting, investment banking and financial services compensation.
+However, bonuses are significant income sources in management consulting, investment banking, and financial services compensation.
 Moreover, equity—i.e., stock options and redemptions—accounts for a considerable portion of income in the compensation packages of startups and tech firms.
-PayScale counts neither of these income sources in their statistics.
+PayScale does not count either of these income sources in its statistics.

 The Most Lucrative MBA Concentrations

-For the last three years, strategy has been the top paying concentration according to PayScale’s rankings—not just because it offers the highest pay immediately following graduation, but also ten years later.
-In a 2017 report disclosed exclusively to Poets & Quants, PayScale noted that alumni who specialized in strategy made $94,800 a year upon graduation and averaged $150,000 at mid-career.
+In recent years, marketing has been the highest-paying concentration according to PayScale’s rankings—not just because it offers the highest pay immediately after graduation but also ten years later.
+In their report MBA Paths and Their Payoff, PayScale noted that alumni specializing in marketing made $55,700 a year upon graduation and averaged $116,000 at mid-career.
+This represents a staggering 108 percent salary increase in 10 years.

-It is important to look at mid-career averages as well as post-graduation numbers because the former will provide a better indication of growth potential.
-Besides strategy, several concentrations earn handsome annual salaries by mid-career.
-These include entrepreneurship at $138,000, corporate finance at $138,000, and innovation management at $134,000.
+It is important to look at mid-career averages and post-graduation numbers because the former will better indicate growth potential.
+Besides marketing, several concentrations earn handsome annual salaries by mid-career.
+These include finance at $120,000, technology management at $101,000, and human resources at $73,300.

 Trends in Top Paying Concentrations